Evolving topologically deformed wormholes supported in the dark matter halo: Introduction

-Our main motivation is to examine whether Kim's ideas can be applied to the wormhole sourced with dark matter, especially the Navarro-Frenk-White(NFW) profile \cite{NFW}, which is a spatial mass distribution of dark matter and for the cosmic part obeys the Chaplygin gas \cite{Gorini:2004by}.
-Hence, we will obtain the evolving dark wormhole.
+In this paper, our main aim is to study evolving topologically deformed wormhole supported in dark matter halo, especially the Navarro-Frenk-White (NFW) profile \cite{NFW}, which is a spatial mass distribution of dark matter as well as Thomas-Fermi(TF) profile, on the other hand, the cosmic part sourced with the Chaplygin gas (CG) \cite{Gorini:2004by}.
+Differently from the previous studies, we investigate the effect of the topologically deformation parameter $\alpha$ on the evolving wormhole.

-The remainder of this paper is organized as follows: in section II, we give a brief review concerning the evolving dark wormhole.
-Then we consider the Chaplygin gas as a equation state and study the evolution of the universe in section III.
-In section IV we construct the dark wormhole sourced with NFW density profile of dark matter.
-We discuss our results is given in Section V.
+The remainder of this paper is organized as follows: In section II, we study the evolution of the universe using the CG gas in the topologically deformed FRW spacetime.
+Then in section III, we construct a dynamic traversable wormhole by solving Einstein field equations in the background of the topologically deformed FRW spacetime.
+In section IV we will discuss the results.